gitkamaal/niner-rate/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Branching

+When picking up a new story, create a new branch off of master, the name should be a description of what the story entails A pull request will need to be created and approved by other members before merging the feature branch with master We cannot edit main branch directly and make commits

+## File Structure

+/pages: Contains your application's page components.
+Next.js uses the files in this directory for its pages-based routing.

+/components: For reusable UI components.
+Organize further into subdirectories as needed (e.g., /common, /layout).

+/styles: Contains your CSS or Sass files.
+You might have global styles here and individual component styles close to their respective components.

+/public: For static files like images, fonts, etc., that Next.js can serve directly.

+/lib or /utils: For utility functions and library code that's not specific to any single component.

+/hooks: Custom React hooks to encapsulate and reuse stateful logic.

+/services: For code that interfaces with external services, like fetching data from an API.

+/models (if applicable): Definitions for the shapes of data you're using, possibly mirroring your database models.

+/context (if using React Context): For global state management files.